Woman Seized, Man Hospitalized In Saddle Brook Stabbing

-A man was hospitalized and a woman taken into custody following a stabbing Friday morning at a Saddle Brook home.
+A man was hospitalized and a woman taken into custody following a stabbing Friday morning in Saddle Brook.

-The man was cut on his hand, possibly while trying to grab the knife during the incident on Saddle River Road near Saddle River County Park, responders said.
+The man was cut on his hand, apparently while trying to grab the knife during a dispute between the woman and another man on Saddle River Road near Saddle River County Park, responders said.

-Aggravated assault and weapons possession charges were likely to be filed in the domestic incident.
+Aggravated assault and weapons possession charges were likely to be filed in what's being treated as a domestic incident.

 Responders included local police, EMS and other supporting units -- among them, the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidence.